sphinx-doc/sphinx/doc/domains.rst

 The reStructuredText domain (name **rst**) provides the following directives:

-.. directive:: .. rst:directive:: name
+.. rst:directive:: .. rst:directive:: name

    Describes a reST directive.
 The *name* can be a single directive name or actual directive syntax (`..` prefix and `::` suffix) with arguments that